Can You Sue the City for Potholes?

 The Problem with Potholes

 While potholes may seem like a relatively trivial matter, the yearly scourge causes some serious harm.
-Nationwide, potholes cause roughly $3 billion in damage each year.
+Nationwide, pothole damage causes roughly $3 billion each year.
 What’s more, depending on the severity of the encounter, pothole-caused accidents can result in head injuries, whiplash and property damage.
 Road hazards, of which potholes is one, are deemed responsible for approximately one-third of annual traffic fatalities.

 Some areas will be more susceptible to these sinkholes than others, notably, low-lying areas where water tends to collect, as well as where there is particularly heavy traffic.